Global Perspectives: Highlights from the Contemporary Collection

 Global Perspectives: Highlights from the Contemporary Collection is a celebration of global interconnectedness.
 The Harn’s curators worked together to find shared themes and create conversations from a variety of mediums and perspectives covering Asia, Africa, Europe, and North, Central and South America.

-Bringing together each curator’s vision into one gallery, with juxtapositions of 50+ artworks from around the world, generates new interpretations and dialogues.
-Resonances across cultures, temporal and spatial boundaries, and artistic genres illuminate these artists’ global commonalities and accomplishments.
+Bringing together more than 50 works from around the world, this exhibition allows us as curators to propose new intersections and dialogues.
+We see resonances across temporal and spatial boundaries, cultures, and artistic genres that illuminate these artists’ global commonalities and accomplishments.

 Jeremiah Quarshie (Ghanaian).
 Obiribea.
 2016